Czechoslovak tree for World of Tanks proposal by phdr_vrba

 Jagdpanzer 38(t) entered the Czechoslovak army under the designation ST-I. Some 158 vehicles were exported to Switzerland as G13 and 11 more ended in Guinea.
 In 1950 the army started to looking for a way to upgun the vehicles as tech from USSR was not available yet.
 The 76mm A19 gun developed in Škoda was considered, but he development of the gun was cancelled.
 Other considered gun was the 85mm used on Soviet T-34s - that project was cancelled as well.

-Engines: stock is historical Jagdpanzer 38(t) engine.
-Second was used on Starr series.
+Engines: Historical Jagdpanzer 38(t) engine would be Praga AE at 160hp.
+The stock one here was used on Starr series.
 Last engine was used on Kätzchen prototypes - recon vehicle / APC also based on the TNH nA chasis.

 Faster than Hetzer thanks to better engines available, however the gun handling is bad on both new guns.
 The 85mm should be cheaper to research and run, but lacking in penetration and accuracy.
 The 76mm is more accurate, has better PEN, although slightly worse alpha.
 The tank stays very small and stealthy, though the armor isn't worth as much anymore.